IsikcanYilmaz/black_pill_bootloader/README.md

 ~ L I G H T  C U B E ~

-A "Cube of light" project using panels full of WS2812B addressable LEDs, based on an STM32L453.
+A "Cube of light" using panels full of WS2812B addressable LEDs, based on an STM32L453.

 Current state of the project is:
  - LED panels glued and soldered into forming the 5 sides of the cube.